YinJC/uk-tex-faq/FAQ-psfontprob.md

----
-layout: page
-title: Deploying Type 1 fonts
+# Deploying Type 1 fonts
----

 For the LaTeX user trying to use the [PSNFSS](./FAQ-usepsfont.html) package, three questions may arise.